BACEMFF11/CPA-and-DFA-Attacks-on-AES-128-in-C-/README.md

-# AES-128 Algorithm and Cryptanalysis
+# AES-128 Algorithm and Cryptanalysis attacks

 ## Overview
 This repository provides an implementation of the AES-128 encryption algorithm, along with two cryptanalysis techniques: